 We are always happy to discuss your requirements and provide an estimate of fees.

 Reasons for picking us

-- We have dealt with a great number of EMI scheme as this is core business and we have the experience you need.
+- We have dealt with a large number of EMI schemes.
+This is a core business area for Gannons and we have the experience you need.

 - We can help you with all aspects from the commercial drivers behind the EMI scheme through to implementation and tax.